tolgatr61/webnostorm/README.md

-# webnostorm
+# Webnostorm (Outdated)
-    Website files for Nostorm.
+    Old website files for Nostorm.
+Recommended to use with Php 7.0.1 and MSSQL.